vg-json-data/sm-json-data/strats.md

   * _gModeRegainMobility_: Indicates that this strat allows regaining mobility when entering with G-mode immobile.
   * _bypassesDoorShell_: Indicates that this strat allows exiting without opening the door.
   * _unlocksDoors_: An array describing possible doors that can be unlocked as part of this strat.
+  * _collectsItems_: An array listing items that are collected as part of this strat (e.g. for G-mode remote item acquire).
+  * _setsFlags_: An array listing game flags that are set as part of this strat.
 These properties are described below in more detail.
 ### Example